spooozy/pet-phone-book/docs/CONTRIBUTING.md

 # Contributing to `Pet Phonebook` project

-The following is a set of guidelines for contributing to `Pet Phonebook`.
-The doc contains guides on how to create a PR, how to make a code review, and all the related stuff that helps team to change the content of the repository.
+The file contains a set of recommendations and step-by-step instructions for contributors,

 For quick navigation, use the [Table Of Contents](#table-of-contents).